 Projects for Parents and Kids Together

-All of these sites include projects you can print out and do "off-line".
+Many of these sites include projects you can print out and do "off-line".

 Hunkins' experiments were designed by a cartoonist for inquiring minds.
 Using cartoon-like examples in topics like food and clothes and light and sound, families can make an edible candle, learn to use a watch as a compass, drawing water from a desert or making a rubberband, for instance.
 Simple but engaging.